UCSBCarpentry/2022-07-26-ucsb-R/index.md

 {% endif %}
 {% if page.latitude and page.longitude and online == "false" %}
 <p id="where">
-  <strong>Where:</strong>
-  {{page.address}}.
-  Get directions with
-  This workshop will support in-person and remote, online attendace.
-If you register as an in-person attendeee, the workshop will take place at Davidson Library, UCEN Rd, Santa Barbara, CA. If you register as a remote attendeee, the instructors will provide you with the information you will need to connect to this meeting.
+  <strong>Where:This workshop will support in-person and remote, online attendance.
+  If you register as a remote attendeee, the instructors will provide you with the information you will need to connect to this meeting.

+  If you register as an in-person attendeee, the workshop will take place at
+  Davidson Library, UCEN Rd, Santa Barbara, CA.

+  We acknowledge that this University system was founded upon exclusions and erasures of many Indigenous peoples, including those on whose lands UCSB is located: the villages and unceded lands of the <a href= "https://native-land.ca/maps/territories/chumash/">Chumash people</a>.
+You may read more on <a href= "https://www.csusm.edu/cicsc/land.pdf">Land Acknowlegment</a>
 </p>
 {% elsif online == "true_public" %}
 <p id="where">